ticky/switch-capture-tagger/Readme.md

 > Match `all 🡙` of the following conditions:
 >  `Camera Model 🡙` `is empty         🡙`
 >  `Lens         🡙` `is empty         🡙`
->  `Filename     🡙` `includes         🡙` `-`
+>  `Filename     🡙` `includes         🡙` `"-"`
->  `Filename     🡙` `does not include 🡙` ` `
+>  `Filename     🡙` `does not include 🡙` `" "`
->  `Filename     🡙` `does not include 🡙` `n`
+>  `Filename     🡙` `does not include 🡙` `"n"`
->  `Filename     🡙` `does not include 🡙` `o`
+>  `Filename     🡙` `does not include 🡙` `"o"`

+Note that the Filename matches need to be entered without the quotation marks.

-Note that this works well with target albums of around 300 files on my machine.
+This works well with target albums of around 300 files on my machine.
 Larger albums tend to time out when querying and I have yet to find a workaround.
 If your Smart Album returns a very large number of items, you may need to rename it and use a manually-managed album where you drag around 150-300 items and run Switch Capture Tagger over each group.
 Suggestions for how to better handle this performance problem are very welcome!

 ## Download